microsoft/rushstack.io-website/pages/api/ts-command-line.commandlineparameterprovider.md

 |  [getStringParameter(parameterLongName)](./ts-command-line.commandlineparameterprovider.getstringparameter.md) |  | Returns the CommandLineStringParameter with the specified long name. |
 |  [onDefineParameters()](./ts-command-line.commandlineparameterprovider.ondefineparameters.md) |  | The child class should implement this hook to define its command-line parameters, e.g. by calling defineFlagParameter(). |
 |  [renderHelpText()](./ts-command-line.commandlineparameterprovider.renderhelptext.md) |  | Generates the command-line help text. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `CommandLineParameterProvider` class.